-In October 2024, the museum auditorium was completed and began to host public events.
-Supported by the Saluja Family Trust, this underground auditorium, with a capacity of 100-seats, is an intimate space for musical recitals, storytelling shows, dastangois, public talks, illustrated lectures, seminars and discussions.
-It will provide a platform for exchange of ideas and the arts, where people have the opportunity to learn and share knowledge.
+The Museum Auditorium was inaugurated in October 2024, and has since then been a host to several musical and cultural performances, talks and presentations by experts and several other public events.
+Supported by the Saluja Family Trust, this 90-seater auditorium is an intimate space for musical recitals, storytelling shows, dastangois, public talks, illustrated lectures, seminars and discussions.
+It provides a platform for exchange of ideas and the arts, where people have the opportunity to learn and share knowledge.

 The auditorium is built to create a state-of-the arts venue for intellectual and cultural activities and will host events organised by AKTC as well as other organisations to engage and inform varied audiences.
-Centrally-located in New Delhi, this 100-seater Auditorium hosts educational & cultural events and is well connected to public transport and has been provided adequate car-parking.
+Centrally-located in New Delhi, it is well connected to public transport and has been provided adequate car-parking.

 The new shop enriches the museum experience for visitors, showcasing India’s timeless craft traditions through unique souvenirs — from stone carving and pietra dura to glazed tile making, wood carving, and mother-of-pearl inlay.